requarks/wiki-docs/locales.md

 Click the :cloud: **cloud icon** next to the locale you wish to download.
 When completed, the locale will be available in the **Site Locale** dropdown list.

-> :information_source: Some locales are tagged with `RTL` which means they are displayed right-to-left.
+> Some locales are tagged with `RTL` which means they are displayed right-to-left.
 The site becomes mirrored with the exception of code blocks which stays in left-to-right mode.
 {.is-info}

 # Set the default Locale